breakthatbass/conway/README.md

 	g[mid][mid-1] = 1;
 }
 ```
-All pattern function need to take two arguments: the grid and the size which are handled in the `main` function.
+All pattern functions need to take two arguments: the grid and the size which are handled in the `main` function.
 Keep the `int mid = size/2` as that will place the pattern in the middle of the grid.
-Build your grid with 1s as the grid is filled with zeros denoting dead cells.
+Build your grid with 1s as the grid is pre-filled with zeros denoting dead cells.

 #### **Step 2:**
 Add to the list in the patterns struct.